Skip to main content

 Day 1-2: Flight to Tajikistan

-DAY 1: departure from Italy with connecting flights to Dushanbe.
-Depending on the flight schedule, overnight flight or overnight layover
+DAY 1: Departure from Italy with connecting flights to Dushanbe.
+Depending on the flight schedule, overnight flight or overnight layover.

-Day 3: Overland entry into Afghanistan
+Day 3: Overland Entry into Afghanistan

-Morning and afternoon: morning departure, destination?
-Afghanistan!
-Arrival at the border crossing, completion of visa procedures and entry into the country.
-Continuation of the long journey, arrival at the hotel in Kunduz for check-in and briefing on the travel itinerary and on the behavior to adopt within the country, with our local representatives
+Morning and afternoon:Departure in the morning, destination: Afghanistan!
+Arrival at the border crossing, completion of visa procedures, and entry into the country.
+The long journey then continues toward Kunduz, where the group will check into the hotel.
+A briefing will follow regarding the travel itinerary and the behavior to adopt while in the country, together with local representatives.

 Evening: dinner and overnight stay in Kunduz